NBC 2020 overview

 The full bank also includes full-length mock exams that mirror ExAC pacing, and free study notes for every section.
 Try a few sample questions to see how NBC 2020 questions are framed, then check pricing when you're ready for the full bank.

-NBC 2020 and ExAC FAQ
+NBC 2020 FAQ

 The National Building Code of Canada 2020 (NBC 2020) is a model code that sets minimum requirements for the design and construction of buildings across Canada.
 It was developed by the Canadian Commission on Building and Fire Codes (CCBFC) and published by the National Research Council of Canada (NRC).
 Provinces and territories adopt it with or without amendments, at which point it becomes law in that jurisdiction.